uttambhut222/sort-associative-array/README.md

 );
 ```

-- In case of sort by 'age'
+- In case it's sort by 'age'

 ```php
 use TheOpenEyes\SortAssociativeArray\SortAssociativeArray;